-The body is made of wood.
-It is long and narrow, and has a convex surface.
-It is covered in ornate inlaid with mother-of-pearl.
+The Vietnamese Dan Tranh comes from the same line of instruments as the Chinese guzheng, Korean kayagum and Japanese koto.
+With a long wooden body and convex sound board, the body is decorated with ornate inlaid mother-of-pearl.
 There are moveable bridges used for tuning and support.
-The bridges are made of wood.
-The strings are made of steel and have varying widths.
-They are tuned to the pentatonic scale.
+The bridges are made of wood, and the plain steel strings are tuned to the pentatonic scale.
 Artists usually wear picks made of metal, plastic, or tortoise-shell to pluck the strings.
-With case.

 This 19-string instrument has almost a four-octave range, from C to G4.

 Comes with fingerpicks, wooden tuning key, some extra strings and a soft (unpadded) carrying case.